 If you duck into West Monroe, Louisiana, to visit the warehouse and gift shop, where most of the action and antics on the show take place, you will see that the Duck Commander Warehouse is still an active part of the ongoing family business.
-There are great photo opportunities under the infamous Duck Commander/Buck Commander sign, as well as the RV or 18-wheeler promoting the Robertsons.
-Duck calls are still being produced daily by the Robertsons and friends on site.
+There are great photo opportunities under the infamous Duck Commander/Buck Commander sign or inside the gift shop at our photobooth.
+Duck calls are still being produced daily by the Robertsons and friends on the site.
 You will definitely want to duck into the store and grab some great Duck Commander items to remember your trip.
 You can also view the largest duck call created to commemorate the Duck Commander’s 40th Anniversary.
 If you’re lucky, you may spot one of the Robertson family members coming and going.
 After getting your souvenirs, you’ll find there’s a lot more to do in the area.
 Check out some of these highlighted venues in the little city on the big Ouachita River.
 These are just some of the stops that have been featured in A&E’s “Duck Dynasty” shows.

 Excalibur Family Fun Center

 When Si takes home the $2000 gift card at Duck Commander Casino Fun Night, he selects a massage chair for the duck call room.
 Willie makes him take it back, and a detour to get pizza lands them at this family fun entertainment center.
 Si says it has the best pizza in town, but Willie wants to get back to the office.
 Si, the ultimate kid, finds a way to spend his winnings for a large gorilla and pizza.
 You don’t need that much money for a fun filled time, just have a blast playing with the family.
 You can climb the rock wall, challenge someone to putt-putt or laser tag, drive go-carts and play games like skeeball and whack a mole.
 Can you beat Uncle Si's collection of tickets for prizes?